 Pupils are taught grammar in line with the National Curriculum, this is linked by teachers to genres as part of the writing process.
 Children are supported in how to apply genre specific features and grammatical content through high quality modelled writing.
-Spelling and handwriting are taught as discrete lessons, school uses the No Nonsense programme and Nelson Handwriting.
+Spelling and handwriting are taught as discrete lessons, school uses the Pathways to Spelling programme and Nelson Handwriting.